 Grab my Complete Holiday Dinner Guide to complete your meal this year!

 I hope you'll enjoy these garlic mashed red potatoes with parmesan and herbs soon and very soon.
 And sharing is caring so be sure to pin this buttery mashed potato recipe for later and follow me over on Pinterest.
 Thanks for reading!

 - 3 cloves garlic minced, pressed or grated

-- 1 tablespoon dried parsley OR 2 tablespoons fresh
+- 2 tablespoons fresh parsley or 1 tablespoon dried parsley

-Add potatoes, sea salt, and enough water to cover potatoes to a pot over medium heat.
-Bring to a boil and cook until you can slide a knife into a potato and it easily slides off (about 20 minutes).
+- Add red skin potatoes, sea salt, and enough water to cover potatoes by one inch to a large pot over medium heat.
+Bring water to a boil and cook until you can stick a knife into the center of a potato and it easily slides off (about 20 minutes).